tangzhao20/AFM-hBN-Defects/README.md

-# Data for: Real space simulation for state-resolved high-resolution atomic force microscopy of defects in monolayer h-BN
+# Real space simulation for state-resolved high-resolution atomic force microscopy of defects in monolayer h-BN

 ## Citation
 This repository contains the input files and calculated data used to generate the results and figures for the manuscript:
-Zhao Tang, Dingxin Fan, and James R. Chelikowsky, *Real space simulation for state-resolved high-resolution atomic force microscopy of defects in monolayer h-BN*, submitted to Physical Review Materials (2025).
+Zhao Tang, Dingxin Fan, and James R. Chelikowsky, *Real space simulation for state-resolved high-resolution atomic force microscopy of defects in monolayer h-BN*, [Physical Review Materials **9**, 086201](https://doi.org/10.1103/ncc2-rhmb) (2025).

 ## Repository contents
 The repository is organized by the system simulated.
 Each top-level directory contains the data for a specific sample (or tip) structure and electronic state.